1120 SW Fifth Ave, Suite 1331, Portland, OR 97204

 The new lights will also lead to a reduction in “light pollution,” which will mean clearer night skies for Portland stargazers.

 The Bureau is rolling the program out slowly to allow for public input.
 To read more about how the lights may look different to the eye, check out our FAQ.
-You can also see where we've already completed the conversion on our real-time map.
-If you’d like to talk with a staff member about the project, please contact Tod Rosinbum at email@example.com.
+If you’d like to talk with a staff member about the project, please contact City of Portland Street Lighting via phone at 503-865-5267 or via email at firstname.lastname@example.org.

 Council-approved ordinance to invest savings from LED street light conversion in system replacement and renewable energy.

-We've put together a guide to commonly asked questions about our LED conversion program.
+A guide to questions commonly asked about our LED conversion program.